-In addition, the Corporate Manager - Internal Audit undertakes an independent review of the Governance Framework and the method of scoring and evidence, on an annual basis.
-The review of the 2022/23 Framework was completed in January 2023 and provided 'high' assurance that there was a sound system of scrutiny and robustness in place.
-This was reported to the Governance and Audit Committee in March 2023.
+In addition, the Chief internal Auditor (Corporate Manager - Internal Audit) undertakes an independent review of the Annual Governance Statement and the method of scoring and evidence, on an annual basis.
+The conclusion of the review was that the systems and processes were satisfactory.

+The review of the 2023/24 Framework Review was completed in December 2023 and provided high assurance that there was a sound system of scrutiny and robustness in place.

+This was reported to the Governance and Audit Committee in March 2024 (report available at Item 9 AGS combined s.pdf (ceredigion.gov.uk).